The Future of Business is in the Cloud

 The growing demand for cloud

-Economic growth worldwide will be led by the jobs of the future.
+Despite the economic slow-down, economic growth worldwide will be continue to be led by the jobs of the future.
 Did you know the global public cloud computing market has consistently grown 15% YoY and is projected to continue to do so through 2022?
 Additionally, the public cloud computing market is set to exceed $330 billion in 2020.1

 The staggering speed of growth has major implications for economic development and job creation.
 In fact, with 80% of enterprise IT expected to move to the cloud by 2025 and cloud data centers expected to process 94% of workloads in 2021, cloud computing has been ranked as a top skill since 2014.2,3,4 AWS Educate is working with economic development organizations to create cloud skilled talent for local companies.